marticasals/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I work as a biostatistician researcher and as an associate professor in biostatistics in the Faculty of Medicine and Health Sciences at the University of Vic Central University of Catalonia (UVic).
+I am an associate professor in biostatistics in the Faculty of Medicine and Health Sciences and I am a researcher of the Physical Activity and Sport Studies Centre [CEEAF](https://mon.uvic.cat/ceeaf/about/) at the University of Vic Central University of Catalonia (UVic).
 I'm collaborating as an sports statistician at FC Barcelona and I collaborated as an external biostatistician and Basketball Analyst at Memphis Grizzlies.
 I’m a Phd in Statistics and my primary fields of expertise are:

-1. **Sports Biostatistics**: awareness and education of this role, reporting of statistical methods and epidemiological studies, injury prevention
+1. **Sports Biostatistics**: awareness and education of this role, reporting of statistical methods and epidemiological studies, and injury prevention.
-2. **Sports Analytics**: awareness and education of this role, team sports (preferably basketball analytics) and tennis
+2. **Sports Analytics**: awareness and education of this role, team sports (preferably basketball analytics) and tennis.
 3. **Teaching Statistical Science**: Basic statistics, epidemiology and sports performance applied to degrees of Medicine, Physical activity and sports sciences, Physiotherapy and Nursing.